Access Incognito's library of Guides, Tips / Tutorials and more.

 Automating device provisioning and service activation will improve operational efficiency while reducing complexity and the chance of back-end errors.
 What can be streamlined on your network?
 Examples include:

-Implementing simpler processes enables you to bill customers faster, reduce time spent on diagnostics and troubleshooting, lower order fall-out, and actually increase customer satisfaction — all of which feeds into customer retention and acquisition.
+Implementing simpler processes enables you to bill customers faster, reduce time spent on diagnostics and troubleshooting, limit order fall-out, and actually increase customer satisfaction — all of which feeds into customer retention and acquisition.

 Configurable systems are essential to rolling out new service offerings and promotions on a regular basis.
 Without configurability, you risk falling behind the competition or failing to attract new subscribers.
-If your systems are not configurable, the delivery cycle for new services and products can increase, leading to the very real risk of missing out new subscribers and losing existing ones.
+If your systems are not configurable, the delivery cycle for new services and products can increase, leading to the very real risk of missing out on new subscribers and losing existing ones.

 Plug-and-play adapters: Different vendors will have their own proprietary APIs using different protocols and standards.
 When performing system integrations for service activation, experience with various third-party systems such as element management systems, soft switches, conditional access systems, email servers, customer relationship management systems, workforce management, and billing system is very important.
-However, the ease of adding adapters for third-party systems is essential to simplify the integration of processes and systems involved in the end-to-end activation of services from customer order to payment.
+However, the ease of adding adapters for third-party systems is essential to simplify the integration of processes and systems involved in the end-to-end activation of services from customer orders to payment.

 Business process definition: Business processes are always changing.
 The ability to easily make small to large business process changes means what previously took months and years can reduce to hours and days.

 Configurable data objects: Delivery of subscriber services is dependent on knowing what and how to deliver.
 Defining this information in data objects abstracts service and device definitions from adapters and business processes.
 This abstraction allows you to define new service offerings and other key information about the service, which will then be used to activate the service.
 As a result, adding new service offerings becomes a relatively trivial event, taking mere minutes rather than drawing out for longer periods.